This policy does not apply to the University of Missouri Healthcare System.

 Please distribute this information to the appropriate personnel in your department/building.
 (The PDF version of this information is available here: PDF.)
 Contact Environmental Health & Safety at (573) 882-7018 for more information.

-- Trees must not be placed near a stairway, radiator, exit, hallway, or any other location where the tree, if standing or fallen, would block an escape route, signage or increase fire risk.
+- Large seasonal decorations must not be placed near a stairway, radiator, exit, hallway, or any other location where the tree/decoration, if standing or fallen, would block an escape route, signage or increase fire risk.

-- Electrical wiring should be inspected for frayed cords, loose connections, broken sockets, exposed wires and general safety prior to putting lighting on the tree.
-All wiring must be U.L. approved.
-Follow manufacturer's guidelines for number of lights on any one circuit.
-Do not use real candles or other open flames on fresh cut trees or as decorations in general.
+- Only use lighting that is listed by U.L. or another independent testing laboratory.
+Before putting lights on trees or other decorations, inspect for frayed cords, loose connections, broken sockets, exposed wires and general safety.
+Follow the manufacturer’s guidelines for the maximum number of lights on any one circuit.
+Do not use real candles or other open flames as a part of any seasonal decoration.

 - Electrical tree lights are not to be used on metallic trees due to the ever present danger of electrocution.

 - Avoid use of electrical extension cords if possible and never use them for periods exceeding 30 days.
 Never run extension cords under rugs, behind or beneath furniture.